Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

 \begin{remark} Recall from the discussion following~\eqref{eq:dlimitdiffeq} that the Moran model with pairwise interaction can be translated into the cooperative branching process on a complete graph~\citep[Chs.~I.1.2.3 and~I.2.1]{Mach2017}, see also \citep{MSS2018}.
 A deleterious mutation corresponds to a death event and an interactive reproduction to a cooperative branching event.
 Other variants of such dynamics may be found in~\citep{noble1992,neuhauser94,sturm2015particle}. \end{remark}

 The Moran model with pairwise interaction has a well-known graphical representation as an interacting particle system, see Fig.~\ref{sec:mainresults:sec:mm:fig:graphrepASG}.
 Here, individuals are represented by pieces of horizontal lines.
 Time runs from left to right in the figure.
-Reproduction events are depicted by arrows between the lines.
-If a parent (at the tail of an arrow) places offspring via the arrow, the offspring inherits the parent's type and replaces the individual at the tip.
-We then say that the (parent) individual \emph{uses} the arrow.
+We first describe the \emph{untyped} version, where no types have been assigned.
+Potential reproduction events are depicted by arrows between the lines with the potential parent at the tail of the arrow.
+If the arrow is \emph{used} to produce offspring, this offspring replaces the individual at the tip.
 We decompose reproduction events into neutral, selective, and interactive ones.
 Neutral arrows appear at rate~$1/N$ per ordered pair of lines; selective arrows appear at rate~$s/N$ per ordered pair.
-Interactive arrows occur at rate~$\gamma/N$ per ordered pair of lines and are always accompanied by a checking arrow whose tip shares the tip of the interactive arrow; but whose tail is connected to a uniformly chosen line.
+Interactive arrows occur at rate~$\gamma/N$ per ordered pair of lines and are always accompanied by a checking arrow.
+This arrow shares the tip with the corresponding interactive arrow; but its tail is connected to a uniformly chosen line.
 That is, these arrow pairs occur at rate~$\gamma/N^2$ per triple of lines.
 All kinds of arrows (including the interactive/checking pairs) are laid down via Poisson point processes independently of each other.
 The rules for their use are as follows.
 All individuals use the neutral arrows.
-In addition, the fit individuals use the selective arrows.
-Interactive arrows are used by a fit individual if there is a fit individual at the tail of the associated checking arrow.
+In addition, fit individuals use selective arrows.
+Interactive arrows are used by fit individuals if there is a fit individual at the tail of the associated checking arrow.
+Note that whenever an individual uses a neutral or selective arrow, it becomes the parent of the individual at the tip.
+This naturally introduces the concept of ancestry into the graphical representation.

+It will be helpful to give names to the lines that are involved in reproduction events.
+The line to the right of the tip of a selective or interactive arrow carries a descendant and will be referred to as the \emph{descendant line}, the line left of the tip is called the~\emph{continuing line}, and the line at the tail of this arrow is called the \emph{incoming line}.
+Moreover, the line at the tail of a checking arrow is called the \emph{checking line}.
+Figure~\ref{fig:peckingordersel} and~\ref{fig:peckingorderint} illustrate the propagation of types and ancestry; together with the names of the lines.